LocalityApp/locality/README.md

 A neighborhood based web application for suiting perpective residents with their ideal locality.
 This project was conceived for part of the University of Denver Coding Bootcamp - May thru Nov 2018 Cohort.

 Deployed Web App for Locality is built on NodeJS, Express, Handlebars and MongoDB.
-The front-end work is based on Bootstrap 4.
+The front-end work is based on Bootstrap 4. **Refactor into React Coming Soon!**

 Within the org GitHub account we have some utilities used to generate content for the locality scoring mechanism.